onmax/notificationJS/README.md

 ```

 #### time
-how long your notification will last?<br />
+How long your notification will last?<br />
 Values: Positives integers or doubles